 GAME CLOCK: The official game time for all Major League Soccer games will be managed on the field by the referee.
 If necessary, the referee may also allot extra time (a.k.a. "stoppage time”) at the end of each period (first half, second half, and if applicable, first overtime period and second overtime period during playoff matches) to allow for injuries, time-wasting or other disturbances.

-The stadium clock will display the time from 0:00 to 45:00 and from 45:00 to 90:00.
+The stadium clock will display the time from 0:00 to 45:00 and from 45:00 to 90:00 (plus stoppage time where applicable in each half).
 For statistical purposes, the minutes for goals, substitutions, yellow cards, etc., will be listed from the first minute until the 90th minute.
 A goal scored at 15 minutes 10 seconds will be listed as having been scored in the 16th minute.
 Events occurring during stoppage time will follow the international norm by being demarcated with a "+" sign and the extra minutes.
 For example, a goal scored three minutes into first half stoppage time will be officially identified as happening at "48+".

 GAME DAY ROSTERS: Each team can nominate 18 players for a game day roster.
 Teams are allowed three substitutions per game.